 One on One Interviews

 One of the easiest ways for requirement gathering is to ask the users what they need.
 The task of the business analysts is to help business find a solution for the problem.
-It is better to plan the interview beforehand, so you know what you are looking for.
+It is better to plan the interview, so you know what you are looking for.
 What you must do is first ask open-ended questions.
 Once the user starts talking, ask the questions that will expose the requirements.

 Another great way to gather requirement is through group interviews.
 This technique is like one on one interview.
 The only difference is that in group interview more than one person is being interviewed.
 You can benefit from group interviews if everyone is on the same level.
 You must be more prepared when conducting a group interview.
-If the group is focused you will gather requirement in a shorter span of time.
+If the team is focused, you will gather requirement in a shorter span of time.

 One of the business requirements methods is having facilitated sessions.
 In this, you gather a group of people for a common purpose.
 This technique is best for gathering requirements that are common.
 By conducting workshops or conferences, you can gather requirement faster.